wfjm/w11/doc/ECO-035-stklim-tbit-fixes.md

 ### Symptom summary
 The w11 had several deficits in the stack protection, the yellow stack trap, and T-bit trace trap logic.
-They caused diagnostic messages in `ekbee1` and `eqkce1` xxdp tests.
+They caused diagnostic messages in the xxdp programs `ekbee1` and `eqkce1`.

 ### Background
 The 11/70, and also the 11/45, differ from most other PDP-11 models in the